 Skip to content

-There is no question in my mind that over the next few years headsets for VR and AR will become commonplace for anyone who works with text.
+There is no question in my mind that over the next few years headsets for XR will become commonplace for anyone who works with text.
+We need to have deep and wide dialog for what that should be like–it is too important to simply leave to commercial companies–we should all take part in the dialog and experiences of how XR can truly extend the human mind.

 The importance of Now

 The importance of now is huge.
 I feel quite strongly that it will be important to develop this entirely new, all-encompassing environment as thoughtfully as possible and not only based on the initial commercial explorations of big tech companies.
-This is why I have been experimenting with VR to experience it and better understand it in use, and hosting dialog on the future of text in VR through the Lab which resulted in the 2023 volume of The Future of Text.
+We are the last generation to not work at least part of the time in XR.
+We should fully unfurl our imagination and support the dreaming of those who will follow us.
+We cannot afford XR to be as ossified as the PC has become.

 Issues to overcome